-SLC organises workshop on 'Criminal Intent in Cybercrime'
+SLC Organises Workshop On 'Criminal Intent In Cybercrime'

 Date

-(MENAFN- Orient Planet Group) December 19, 2024 - The General Secretariat of the Supreme Legislation Committee in the Emirate of Dubai (SLC) organised an educational workshop titled 'Criminal Intent in Cybercrime.'
-The event aimed to deepen participants’ legal understanding of cybercrimes, particularly distinguishing them from traditional crimes.
+(MENAFN- Mid-East Info) The General Secretariat of the Supreme Legislation Committee in the Emirate of Dubai (SLC) organised an educational workshop titled 'Criminal Intent in Cybercrime.'
+The event aimed to deepen participants' legal understanding of cybercrimes, particularly distinguishing them from traditional crimes.
 It also provided a comprehensive examination of the key components of cybercrime, with a focus on the critical element of criminal intent.

 The workshop underscored the approach adopted by UAE legislators in defining criminal intent as a vital prerequisite for prosecuting cybercrimes and imposing penalties.
 Participants engaged in in-depth discussions on the general concept of criminal intent and its specific applications to cybercrimes.
 The unique characteristics of cybercrime were explored, alongside the substantive, procedural, and legal challenges these crimes pose.
 Attendees also examined the complexities involved in detecting, proving, and attributing cybercrimes to their perpetrators.
 A key focus of the discussions was the necessity of international collaboration to combat the global proliferation of cybercrime.